 If you buy a home in NYC, you are eligible for a buyer’s rebate.

-5. What are other ways to make real estate transactions a little less costly?
+5. What are other ways to make real estate transactions less costly?

 If you are not a first-time buyer, you can always save big by hiring a discount or fee-for-service agent who charges you for selected services.